 Bose QuietComfort Earbuds — The QuietComfort original is a compelling contender that can save you about $100 (sales depending) over the Bose QuietComfort Ultra.
 While it didn't perform as well as the Ultra, it still offers immersive sound, good call quality, and some of the best noise cancellation in the earbud biz.

 JLab Go Pop+ — These ultra-cheap earbuds come in vibrant colors and a handy carry case.
 They have good sound and call quality for a low price, but lack active noise cancellation.
-Those with a tighter budget or prone to losing things might be very pleased with the average performance and below-average price.
+Those with a tighter budget or a tendency to lose things might be very pleased with the average performance and the below-average price.

 Shokz OpenMove — These over-ear band running buds are remarkably stable, have an IP55 rating, and offer impressive environmental awareness.
-However, the sound quality is only so-so, and not everyone loves bone-conduction technology.
-But we think many runners will be more than pleased with what they get for the price.
+However, the sound quality is only so-so, and not everyone is a fan of bone-conduction technology.
+However, we believe many runners will be more than pleased with what they receive for the price.

 The headphone world doesn't need to send you spiralling.
 We have the details to help you find a pair you'll love.